v4rshi/v4rshi.github.io/seasons_eda.md

 ## Findings and Visualizations:
-### NOTE: Hover over all graphs to see a bigger version of them!
+### NOTE: Click On any graph to see a bigger version of them!

 ### 1. The first thing I looked at was who my most listened to artists were.
 I was fully expecting my top artist to be Charli XCX but in a rather surprising turn of events, its Future???
 I did not see this in my Future, that is for sure.